diabetic-friendly-foods

 Health Benefits and Considerations for Diabetics

 Hummus and pita can absolutely fit into a diabetes-friendly diet.
-They offer nutrients that support heart health, manage hunger, and help keep your blood sugar steady.
+They offer nutrients that support heart health, manage appetite, and help maintain stable blood sugar levels.
+In addition, the fiber and bioactive compounds in chickpeas may provide long-term metabolic benefits.

 Heart Health and Antioxidants